VA denials for veteran migraine claims deprive vets of critical financial support for this debilitating condition.

 As the VA reports, studies have demonstrated that up to 36 percent of Veterans who completed a 12-month deployment in Iraq were later diagnosed with or showed symptoms of migraines.
 By comparison, only 12% of people in general exhibit migraine symptoms.

-With a documented increase in this condition for Veterans, it seems clear that VA disability should apply to migraine headaches.
+With a documented increase in this physical condition for veterans, it seems clear that VA disability should apply to migraine headaches.
 It may be frustrating, then, to find out that the VA denied your claim for disability benefits.

 If you made a claim for veteran disability based on symptoms of migraines and received a denial, you likely have questions about this decision and what to do next.
 Some injuries and conditions are obviously service-related.
 In those cases, the act of filing a claim for these is much more straightforward.